andrewchungxam/AzureADB2CExplanation/README.md

 The first thing to realize about the steps that you’re about to see is that there can be specific points where permissions are necessary.
 When you try to register your application, you’ll either be fine or realize that somebody is locking you out (to protect the security of the resources in that particular tenant.).<br />

-If this is the first time you’re running through this tutorial, you may want to start from a personal account (“trying it out at home”) so you can go through the elements, see how they work, before getting the necessary permissions to do it for “real”.<br />
+If this is the first time you’re running through this tutorial, you may want to start from a personal account (“trying it out at home”) so you can go through the elements, see how they work, before getting the required permissions.<br />

 Step 2:  Make sure that you are using the directory that contains your subscription by clicking the Directory and subscription filter in the top menu and choosing the directory that contains it.
 This directory is different than the one that will contain your Azure AD B2C tenant.<br />

 Hmmmm….let’s unpack that shall we.<br />

 Azure account:<br />
 First - you’ll need to understand that you logged in with your Azure account.
-Not sure what I mean - logout and then log back in.
+Not sure what I mean?
+Logout and then log back in.
 You’ve just used your Azure account.<br />

 Azure subscription:<br />
-Your Azure account can have more than one subscription - to manage for example centrally-billed work expenses and project A resources, project B resources, and the non-profit project sponsored by work.
+Your Azure account can have more than one subscription - to manage, for example, centrally-billed work expenses and then seperating project A resources from project B resources, and then one for the non-profit project sponsored by work.
 You can see how to do that [here](https://docs.microsoft.com/en-us/azure/billing/billing-create-subscription).<br />

 By the way: An Azure subscription has a trust relationship with Azure Active Directory (Azure AD), which means that the subscription trusts Azure AD to authenticate users, services, and devices.
 Multiple subscriptions can trust the same Azure AD directory, but each subscription can only trust a single directory.<br />